 In order to collect your salary each month from your employer, you will need to open an UK bank account.
 This can be a bit of a shady business, as it does not only depend on the bank, but also on the bank’s branch whether they easily open an account for you.
 I have heard mixed stories of fellow expats regarding which bank and which branch would open an account for them and which not.

 Why all the branches are different?
 Who knows.
 I can simply share my own experience with you and tell you that it was extremely easy for me to open a bank account at the Lloyd’s branch in Putney.
 They simply required a proof of identity and a proof of address, and that was that.
 I received my bank card in the mail a week later, and my pin code followed a few days after.
-Normally, a proof of address would be an utility bill, but since I did not have one yet, a letter of my flat mate was enough proof.
+Normally, a proof of address would be an utility bill, but since I did not have one yet, a letter written by my flat mate was enough proof.

 Unfortunately, not all branches react in the same easy-going way.
 If you encounter any issues as an expat applying for a bank account, I would suggest you to try a different bank or branch.